THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 7. Automatic server log files

-Our web server automatically logs all access and thus also the IP addresses of visitors.
-This serves to defend against attacks, analyze access numbers and ensure smooth operation.
+Our web server automatically logs all access and therefore also the IP addresses of visitors.
+This serves to defend against attacks, analyze access figures and ensure smooth operation.
 We have a legitimate interest in this (Art.
 6 lit. f GDPR).

 In addition to the IP address, the server log usually records other metadata about the session; you can find this data below.